Invisalign Cost: The Naked Truth and Money-Saving Tips on Invisalign as a Treatment Option, From the Experts

-Choose a doctor who’s post treatment care is included in the initial case fee.
+Choose a doctor whose post-treatment care is included in the initial case fee.

 7. Insurance coverage

 1. Choose the right doctor.
-Preferably an orthodontist ranked as a Diamond Plus provider, and operating in a free-standing orthodontic facility.
+Preferably an orthodontist ranked as a Diamond Plus provider, who is operating in a free-standing orthodontic facility.

 2. Seek a second opinion if you still have questions.

-3. Choose a full case (unlimited aligners) and not a Light or Express option.
+3. Choose a full case (unlimited aligners), not a Light or Express option.